NCzar/RoadsAPI/Readme.txt

 Instructions if run on Eclipse

-If downloaded from Github, please follow the below instructions before first run
+If downloading from Github, please follow the below instructions

-1. Save the zipped project folder on one of the eclipse workspaces
-2. Navigate to the project location on Command prompt and run gradle init.
-This regenerates the build.gradle file
-3. Copy the build.gradle contents in the Github repo to the just generated build.gradle file
-4. Run gradle build on Command Prompt
-5. Now the project should be free of any library import/gradle dependency issues
+1. In Eclipse go to File -> Import -> Git -> Projects from Git
+2. Enter the project's URI: https://github.com/NCzar/RoadsAPI
+3. Select branch master and choose the Directory you want to download it to
+4. Go to File -> Import -> General -> Existing Projects into workspace
+5. In the Select root directory browse to the downloaded Git project folder and click Finish
+6. You should now be able to see the Project RoadConnector in the Eclipse project explorer

 Title